 CONFIG

-option and a fallback stub for your new
+option or a fallback stub for your new

 .